hello/suripu-android/README.md

 - The [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (for lambda support).
 - The correct SDK and build tools.
 These will be automatically installed by Android Studio and the Square SDK manager gradle plugin.
 - The key stores `Hello-Android-Internal.keystore` and `Hello-Android-Release.keystore`.
 Acquire these from another team member.
+- The buruberi project checked out into the same directory as `suripu-android`.

 Building
 ========